Aalwattar/GA/README.md

 The Population size should be a number between 2 and 10000 The number of generations should be greater than 1

+** FIX!! **
+The percentage of individuals that are seeded in each generation is a number that is fixed in config.h.
+In order to change the percentage of individuals that are random, you must manually change the value in config.h.
+(no command line arguments exist at the moment)
+- This values is currently set to 75% random (= 25% of population is seeded)

 ARCHITECTURE FILE FORMAT
 --------------------------------------------------------------------------------